Heidi Cruz: Career

 In 2000, Nelson worked as an economic policy director on the Bush for President campaign, where she met her future husband Ted Cruz.
 Following her marriage to Ted Cruz in 2001, she went on to work for the Bush administration; she began as a top deputy to U.S. Trade Rep. Robert Zoellick, focusing on economic policy.
 Cruz worked as director of the Latin America desk at the Department of Treasury in 2002.
 She taught herself how to speak Spanish between jobs.

 In 2003, Cruz reported directly to National Security Advisor Condoleezza Rice.
-Cruz eventually became the director for the Western Hemisphere on the National Security Council where she "had Rice's ear."
-During a New York Times interview, Cruz recalled enjoying her tenure with the Bush administration and found her work to be "personally fulfilling."
+Cruz eventually became the director for the Western Hemisphere on the National Security Council.
 That year, she delivered the commencement address for the graduating class of Tennessee's Southern Adventist University.
-After commuting between Washington, D.C. and her husband's home state of Texas for a year, she moved to Texas in 2004, where she briefly worked for Merrill Lynch.
+After commuting between Washington, D.C., and her husband's home state of Texas for a year, she moved to Texas in 2004, where she briefly worked for Merrill Lynch.
 She has previously worked for JPMorgan Chase.
 In 2005, she began working for Goldman Sachs as a private wealth manager.

 From 2005 to 2011, she was an active member of the Council on Foreign Relations and was a member of the Independent Task Force on North America that in 2005, published a report entitled "Building a North American Community."
-Cruz sits on the Board of Directors for the Greater Houston Partnership.
+Cruz sits on the board of directors for the Greater Houston Partnership.
 After seven years at Goldman Sachs, Cruz was promoted in 2012, to regional head of the Southwest United States for the Investment Management Division in Houston.
-In 2019, the Trump Administration interviewed Cruz as a finalist for the position of president of the World Bank.
+In 2019, the Trump administration interviewed Cruz as a finalist for the position of president of the World Bank.

 Role in 2016 presidential campaign

 Cruz took a leave of absence without pay to participate in her husband's 2016 presidential campaign.
 During the campaign, she made multiple solo public appearances, speaking on her husband's behalf.
-Former George W. Bush administration official Sara Taylor Fagen said she was successful in softening her husband's image, which she further argued was essential for "a candidate whose main obstacle to the Republican nomination may be tone and personality", though director of the SuperPAC Our Principles PAC Katie Packer argued her help could only go so far and voters would not support a candidate based on their spouse.